FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/sdk_application.md

             amount ： transferred amount
     return value：
             0  transfer asset successfully
-            -1 transferred asset account does not exist -2 received asset account does not exist -3 amount is insufficient
+            -1 transfe asset account does not exist
+            -2 receive asset account does not exist
+            -3 amount is insufficient
             -4 amount is excessive
             -5 other error